digdir/dialogporten/README.md

 This workflow facilitates the deployment of infrastructure to the specified environment, using the version details provided.

-### Github actions
+### GitHub Actions

-Naming conventions for github actions:
+Naming conventions for GitHub Actions:
 - `action-*.yml`: Reusable workflows
 - `ci-cd-*.yml`: Workflows that are triggered by an event
 - `dispatch-*.yml`: Workflows that are dispatchable